sefunmi4/HOLY-BIBLE/README.md

 Book experience of the HOLY BIBLE

 Comments will quote passages of the HOLY BIBLE (NIV version).
+Code will translate those passages into interactive and experince based storys & games.

+Why?
+Yuval Noah Harari mentioned that what markes people special is the storyies we tell and the different ways we do it.
+Like scribes in writing on paper, code is a new form of story telling that allows us to interact and experince the stories we wish to tell.

+I want to know what it like to be a scribe, practice coding, and most importantly for me do some bible studies.

+If you are intreseted in any aspect of this project feel free to message me on gihtub, send feature request, bug issue, or clone repo and send pull request.

 ## Series of Book Experiences: